bazelbuild/bazel/site/versions/master/docs/windows.md

 title: Windows
 ---

+# Using Bazel on Windows

-Windows support is highly experimental.
+Windows support is experimental.
 Known issues are [marked with label "Windows"](https://github.com/bazelbuild/bazel/issues?q=is%3Aissue+is%3Aopen+label%3A%22category%3A+multi-platform+%3E+windows%22) on github issues.